andrewcbancroft/andrewcbancroft-blog/content/blog/ios-development/data-persistence/using-swift-to-seed-a-core-data-database.md

         }()
 ```

-I've highlighted the key line that I added (everything else was already in place, generated for me by XCode).
+I've highlighted the key line that I added (everything else was already in place, generated for me by Xcode).
 Adding that line removes the sqlite database.
 The lines that follow add it back in a fresh state.

 ### Wrapping up